DSC-BGU/study-buddy/README.md

 Running this application is just like any other Flutter application.
 You will need:
 1. [Download Flutter to your computer.](https://roei-bracha.github.io/flutter-codelab-quiz/#0)
-2. Clone our project's repository.
+2. Clone our project's repository and open it on your IDE.
 3. Connect yout device \ start an emulator.
 4. Run the application and enjoy :)